classroomio/classroomio/packages/course-app/src/template/src/courses/time-management-101/1-fundamentals/2-time-management-basics.md

 ---
-title: 'Core Concepts of Time Management'
+title: 'Core Concepts of Analytics'
 ---

 ### The Four Quadrants of Time Management